senanu/b40/docs/bio40.md

 ### More about reading guides

-Reading guides will be due **in class the class period after they are assigned and distributed**.
+Reading guides will be due **at 8:00am the class period after they are assigned and distributed**.
 If you are unable to attend class, you may print them from the [website]({{site.url}}/b40/) and turn them in on Canvas.
-If you turn it in online, you **must** turn them in as a **single PDF file**.
-You should anticipate, and plan for, having a reading guide due at the beginning of every class period.
+When you turn it in online, you **must** turn them in as a **single PDF file**.
+You should anticipate, and plan for, having a reading guide due before every class period.
 There will practically be no exceptions to this.
+Canvas will not accept late reading guides.

 Reading guides in this course are designed to encourage (OK, 'force') you to read actively, so that you fully understand the material.
-The **best** way to do this will be to print out a copy and fill it in with a pen or pencil.
-The second best way to do this would be to type answers in the boxes, however, note that although you can print your work, you won't be able to save it. *This is intentional*.
+The **best** way to do this will be to fill it in a hard copy with a pen or pencil.
+I will provide these copies the day they are assigned.
+The second best way to do this would be to type answers in the boxes.
+However, note that although you can print your work, you won't be able to save it. *This is intentional*.
 In the past, I have found that students simply copy and paste answers from textbooks or the web, rather than trying to do the assignments thoughtfully and completely.
 As a result, they give up on the active learning component.
 Therefore, I will not provide a save-able pdf or anything like that.
 If you want to spend the time to make one and fill it out, that is your choice (you won't lose points for doing so but you'd probably be better off spending that time learning and understanding the material).

 The reading guides are mostly for you to use in your learning process.
 I will ask you to turn them in for each chapter we cover and will give you credit for having done them.
 I *may* glance at a question or two to help me assess your learning and make sure that your answers are of a high standard.
 You will get full credit for a completed or almost-completed reading guide and your grade will be pro-rated below that depending on how much you get done.
 The reading guides **are important** and are an easy way for you to get points.
 Don't pass up that opportunity.